atosatto/vagrant-mongophp/README.md

 	gem install librarian-puppet

-Finally, download the required modules with
+Finally, download the required modules running

 	librarian-puppet install

 Usage
 -----
 You can startup the VM with

 	vagrant up

-If you see an error similar to this one

-	[vagrant_web] Mounting NFS shared folders...
-	The following SSH command responded with a non-zero exit status.
-	Vagrant assumes that this means the command failed!

-	mount -o vers=3 33.33.33.1:'/Users/andrea/Documents/Sviluppo/vagrant-vms/vagrant-webmongo/data' /home/vagrant/data

-you have to execute

-	vagrant provision
-	vagrant reload

-since it is caused by the fact that nfs is not installed on the virtual machine.
-This will be installed during the provisioning.

-To share folders or files with the VM you have simply to put them into the `<vagrant-web-path>/data`.
-In fact this directory is mounted via NFS on the `/home/vagrant/data` directory of the VM.
+To share folders or files with the VM, put them into the `<vagrant-mongophp-dir>/workspace`.
+The directory is mounted via NFS into the `/home/vagrant/workspace` directory of the VM.

 Contribute
 ----------